ryanatkn/log/README.md

 ## intro

-I work on open source software both professionally and as a hobby, and I'm publicly posting almost all the code I write all day, but most of my thinking happens in private, hidden away from the people who may want to use my software.
+I work on open source software both as a fulltime profession and as a hobby, and I'm publicly posting almost all the code I write all day, but most of my thinking happens in private, hidden away from the people who may want to use my software.